 The Role of Management

 To ensure that all parties see the same potential for benefit, it is crucial for plant tribology practitioners to learn how to communicate their case to senior management in a language they can comprehend.
-Financial forecasting techniques such as net present value, cash flow, return on investment, and payback time must be thoroughly understood in order to provide fresh suggestions for enhancement.
+Personnel must thoroughly understand financial forecasting techniques, such as net present value, cash flow, return on investment, and payback time, to provide effective suggestions for improvement.

 The Role of Knowledge